-The following definitions apply to terms used in the Boulder Rural Fire Protection District Community Wildfire Protection Plan.
+The following definitions apply to terms used in the City of Boulder Community Wildfire Protection Plan.

 1 hour Timelag fuels: Grasses, litter and duff; <1/4 inch in diameter.

 10 hour Timelag fuels: Twigs and small stems; 1/4 inch to 1 inch in diameter.